 Morrison-Knudsen for WP in 1980 and all except for 3505 remained in

 The third and fourth order for GP40's were delivered during 1970 and 1971 carrying numbers 3517 through 3544.
 It was this group of units that saw the most movement in terms of different operators since merger day.

 WP's GP40-2's, numbered 3545 through 3559, were all renumbered and repainted into UP yellow, some with Missouri Pacific markings, some with Union Pacific markings.

 Of the 13 U23B's that made the merger, all were stored unserviceable at North Little Rock, Arkansas waiting for their lease to expire on September 1, 1987.
 After expiration of the lease the units were returned to lessor (First Security Bank of Utah) who sold them to GE for scrap, were they were rebuilt into the new Super 7 series of GE locomotives.

-These 19 units were built as WP 751-769 in 1967-1969.
+WP's 19 U30B's units were built as WP 751-769 in 1967-1969.
 WP 765 was wrecked in 1971 and the remaining 18 units were renumbered to WP 3051-3069 in 1972.
 As built they were equipped with GE traction motors, mounted in trade-in EMD trucks.
 All 18 units remaining at the time of the merger were removed from service and stored in February 1983, first at Stockton, California, then at Portola, California, and later at Salt Lake City, Utah.
 In September 1983 they were sent to Omaha, Nebraska, stripped of usable parts and retired.
 Only one remains today, the 3051 at the Western Pacific Railroad Museum in Portola, California.